Label Inference Attacks against Node-level Vertical Federated GNNs: Methodology

 \subsection{Threat Model}

 We assume that $C$ clients (where $C \geq 2$) jointly train a GNN model using the VFL framework described in Section~\ref{VFGNNs}.
 Each client holds partial node features and partial graph structure information.
 For example, in Figure~\ref{fig:vertical_gnns}, we can see $2$ clients, $A$ and $B$, and a graph $G$ with features $X$.
 The node feature information $X$ is split into two parts, $X_A$ and $X_B$, owned by client $A$ and $B$, respectively.
-Also, the graph structure information $\mathcal{A}$ is split into $\mathcal{A_A}$ and $\mathcal{A_B}$, owned by client $A$ and $B$, respectively.
+Moreover, the graph structure information $\mathcal{A}$ is split into $\mathcal{A_A}$ and $\mathcal{A_B}$, owned by client $A$ and $B$, respectively.
 Client $A$ (resp. $B$) trains its local model $f_A$ (resp. $f_B$) based on the graph structure information $\mathcal{A_A}$ (resp. $\mathcal{A_B}$ ) and node feature information $X_A$ (resp. $X_B$).
 In particular, there is no overlap between the set of edges and the features owned by the clients.
 Moreover, each client controls the training and execution of its local model that generates the embeddings for the samples $H_A$ ($H_B$).
 The labels of the training dataset are privately owned by a server, which controls the training and execution of a classification model $g$.
 The loss $l$ is calculated in the server with the labels and then used to update the classification model $g$.
-One of the clients is the \textit{adversary} aiming to infer the private labels.
+The clients can act independently as \textit{adversary}, aiming to infer the private labels without affecting the federated model.
+In our scenario, one of the clients is the \textit{adversary}.

 In VFL, as illustrated in Figure~\ref{fig:vertical_gnns}, at each training round, each client, say $A$, receives from the server the partial gradients $\nabla H_A$ of the loss $l$ concerning the embeddings generated by its local model.
 Then, the client uses them to generate the gradients $\nabla W$ for its local model as follows ($CE=$ cross-entropy, $SM=$ \textit{softmax}):